-Corona SunSets is a global music festival series that celebrates the transformational power of the sunset moment at the world's best beaches, most iconic cities and spectacular winter mountain-tops.
+Corona SunSets is a global music festival series that celebrates the transformational power of the sunset most iconic cities and spectacular winter mountain-tops.
 In 2016, the series grew to nearly 4 000 events around the world.
 Bakermat, a fast-rising Dutch DJ and producer, served as the Corona SunSets global ambassador.